 - Refrigerate all leftover foods from a meal within two hours.
 When outdoors and the temperature is 90°F or warmer, that time is reduced to one hour.

 - Store foods in small, shallow containers (two inches deep or less).

 - Use or discard opened packages of luncheon meats or spreads within three to five days.
 Consume by the "use-by" date on the package.

 - Thaw food in the refrigerator, under cold running water, or in the microwave right before cooking.

-- Marinate foods in the refrigerator.
+- Marinate foods in the refrigerator, not on the counter.